Whitefish Legacy Partners Announces Acquisition of 35-Acre Property for New Whitefish Legacy Center!

 The purchase was made possible through the generous support of a small group of WLP legacy donors who share a deep dedication to the organization’s mission and the Flathead Valley.
 Longtime Legacy Donor and WLP Board Member Julie Baldridge shared, “It is inspiring for Summerfield and me to support an organization that so successfully protects our community’s character, our surrounding landscapes, and the recreation amenities and stewardship ethos that are essential to our way of life.”

-Fundraising will begin immediately to renovate existing structures, build new trail and trailhead access, and expand WLP’s education, conservation, and stewardship capacity.
+Fundraising will begin immediately to renovate existing structures, build new trail access, and expand WLP’s education, conservation, and stewardship capacity.

 “The creation of the Whitefish Legacy Center comes in the middle of an already big year for our organization,” said Reid Sabin, Chair of the WLP Board of Directors.
 “We continue our work to permanently protect lands and expand trails at the head of Whitefish Lake, and to improve connectivity from the Holbrook Overlook Trailhead in partnership with the Flathead National Forest and Whitefish Mountain Resort, bringing us ever closer to closing the loop of the Whitefish Trail.”

 As fundraising and renovations get underway, WLP will share more information about community access and programming in late spring 2026.
-WLP invites interested donors to reach out with questions, schedule a tour of the new Legacy Center, and consider supporting WLP in year-end giving.
+WLP invites interested donors to reach out with questions, schedule a tour of the new Legacy Center, and consider a donation in support of this project.